sutharshiv482-coder/Credit-Risk-Scorecard-Loan-Default-Prediction/README.md

 - Financial institutions process thousands of loan applications, making it difficult to identify high-risk borrowers.
 Without proper analysis, they may approve risky loans, leading to higher default rates and financial losses.
 This project analyzes loan data to identify risk factors and support better lending decisions.

 ## ❓ Key Business Quetions
-- Identify the overall loan default rate for each loan purpose.
+- Which loan purpose has the highest default rate?
-- Analyze how loan default risk changes across different credit score bands.
+- How does the default rate change across different credit score bands?
-- Detect duplicate loan applications that may indicate potential fraud.
+- Are there any duplicate loan applications in the dataset?
-- Compare average loan amount and customer income across different age groups.
+- How do average loan amount and average income differ by age group?
-- Identify high-value loans with a high risk of default for closer monitoring.
+- Which customers have high loan amounts and are at high risk of default?
-- Determine whether customer income is a significant predictor of loan default.
+- Does borrower income affect the loan default rate?
-- Analyze how different Debt-to-Income (DTI) ratio thresholds affect default risk.
+- How does the Debt-to-Income (DTI) ratio affect the loan default rate?

 ---
 ## 🛠️ Tools Used